happyDemon/dataTable/README.md

 dataTable
 =========

-Kohana 3.3 wrapper for generating standardised jQuery DataTables (http://datatables.net/).
+Kohana 3.3 wrapper for generating standardised jQuery DataTables (http://datatables.net/) that's prepared to be integrated with twitter bootstrap layouts.

 This module generates:
  - your table's HTML